Skip to the main content

 Read More

-Middle school teacher stands at front of classroom and calls on students raising hands
+Middle school teacher stands at the front of a classroom and calls on students raising their hands

 Do you ever have one of those days where you ponder, “What on Earth am I doing, and am I doing it right???”
 I did.
 Often.
 And they were often...